My Work Setup

 Schlage Encode Lock – $268.73

-I wanted to set up a keyless entry to get into the condo and went with the Encode lock.
-The other Schlage lock required a hub to connect it to the Wi-Fi and it seemed like an extra, and unnecessary, point of failure.
+I went with the Encode lock to set up a keyless entry to enter the condo.
+The other Schlage lock required a hub to connect it to the Wi-Fi, and it seemed like an extra and unnecessary point of failure.

 Hardware